 - Empty your mini kitchen bin into your Green Can, along with any yard trimmings you might have.
 Please note that plastic bags, including those marked as compostable or biodegradable, are not accepted.

-- Place your Green Can for collection at the curb, with the City supplied decal facing out, along with any extra yard trimmings in labeled cans or paper yard waste bags on your designated collection day.
+- Place your Green Can for your weekly collection at the curb, with the City supplied decal facing out, along with any extra yard trimmings in labeled cans or paper yard waste bags on your designated collection day.
 Your Green Can doesn't have to be green in colour, it can be any colour, but it must have a City supplied "Green Can" decal.
 Decals are available for pick up at most City facilities.

 You can now include:

 - Any kind of cooked or uncooked food scraps, including meat, poultry, fish, seafood, bones, eggshells, dairy, vegetables, fruit, bread, pasta, and grains.
 Include all leftovers and plate scrapings.

 - Coffee grounds in their used paper filters, tea leaves and tea bags.

 - Food-soiled paper towels, napkins, tissues, paper plates and food soiled pizza delivery boxes.

 - Yard trimmings, such as plants, flowers, grass cuttings, leaves and branches.

 - Please note that clean paper products are to still be recycled in your yellow recycling bag.